-The knowledge of such unusual variations of flexor carpi ulnaris is a must before any operative procedures of the hand.
+The knowledge of such unusual variations of flexor carpi ulnaris and associated neurovascular variations is a must before any operative procedures of the hand.
 This knowledge of variant slip of flexor carpi ulnaris muscle is important for Anatomists.
 It may be clinically important for plastic surgeons doing flap surgeries and for the surgeons dealing with ulnar tunnel syndrome.